What does 100% guaranteed mean?

 - Millard Powers

-Todays Counting Crows TicketsRukkus has tickets for Counting Crows tonight starting as low as $426.
-If you can't make it today, we also have tickets for Counting Crows tomorrow at $13.
-Cheap tickets for Counting Crows this Friday sell for $29.
-Cheap tickets for Counting Crows on Saturday start at $12.
+Todays Counting Crows TicketsWe have tickets for Counting Crows tomorrow at $46.
+Cheap tickets for Counting Crows on Saturday start at $65.
+Buy cheap Sunday tickets for Counting Crows at any time before they are sold out.
 You will always find cheap Counting Crows tickets everyday, up until the last minute before the Counting Crows concert.

 Counting Crows Ticket Prices